Dishes With Dad

 • 📖 Recipe

-One look and I knew they'd be perfect paired with the luscious mushroom gravy that I also use in my Salisbury Steak recipe!
-The tender steak bites and silky mushroom gravy are amazing served with a pile of buttery mashed potatoes to soak up the tasty gravy.
-It's a comfort food dinner that will be on repeat all winter long at my house!
+These steak tips and gravy are amazing served with a pile of buttery mashed potatoes to soak up the tasty gravy.
+It's a delicious comfort food dinner that will be on repeat all winter long at my house!

-The ingredients for the mushroom gravy shown set out on a countertop.
+Ingredients for the mushroom gravy set out on a countertop.

 1. Preheat a large skillet over medium-high heat and add 1 Tablespoon of olive oil.